Tanmoy-Rath/misc/0-myRfunctions.md

 [3,] "Month[5]" ""               ""
 [4,] "Day[6]"   ""               ""

-# Strange thing about gapminder is, a matrix is returned, not a vector which should have been
+# Strange thing about gapminder is, a data.frame is returned, not a vector which should have been returned
 > NA_Data(gapminder)
      0
 [1,] "country[1]"